dongyx/hardv/README.md

 	typing in the answer,
 	and more.

+- The format of input files are easy to be parsed by both human and other UNIX utilities like `grep`/`cut`/`sed`/`awk`/...

+- Metadata like scheduled time is written back to input files;
+Thus all your data is in files created and managed by yourself;
+Nothing would prevent you from migration or uninstall.

-- By default, `hardv` is an interactive UNIX filter which makes it easy to be controlled by a master program.
+- It is a UNIX filter, although an interactive one.
+That makes `hardv` easy to be called by other programs.

-- The scheduling algorithm is simple exponential time intervals, easy to build a mental model.

 Getting Started
 ---------------